cometbft/cometbft/spec/p2p/reactor/README.md

 This is a work in progress, tracked by the issue [#599](https://github.com/cometbft/cometbft/issues/599).

+## Overview

+A reactor is a [`Service`](../../../libs/service/service.go) controlled by the P2P layer.
+As part of the startup of a node, all registered reactors are started by the P2P layer.
+When a node is shutdown, all registered reactors are stopped by the P2P layer.

 ## Interface

 To become a reactor, a component has to implement the